MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/Update-MgBusinessScenarioPlannerPlanConfiguration.md

 # Update-MgBusinessScenarioPlannerPlanConfiguration

 ## SYNOPSIS
-Update the navigation property planConfiguration in solutions
+Update the properties of a plannerPlanConfiguration object for a businessScenario.

 ## SYNTAX